 Sea Lion Educational

-During the Sea Lion Educational, you will sit back and watch our beautiful sea lions go about their daily routine.
-You will be able to learn more about their natural behaviours and at the end, you may even have a photo taken with them.
+During the Sea Lion Educational, you will sit back and watch our beautiful sea lions showing you their skills in the water.
+You will be able to learn more about their natural behaviours and after the Educational you have the opportunity to take a photo with one of them.

 Their gentle temperament and interest in showing the crowd what they can do, allows them to get through exercise and interact with each other – their favourite time of the day.